Krautwiller

 Krautwiller (Krautweiler) is a commune in the Bas-Rhin department in Grand Est in north-eastern France.

 Geography

-Krautwiller is positioned close to Brumath.
+Krautwiller is positioned close northwest to Brumath.

 History

 In a transaction document dating from 742, the settlement is named as "Chrodoltesvillare".

 In the medieval period, until 1504, the parish was administratively dependent on Wingersheim.

 Landmarks

 The chapel has a nave dating back to the eleventh century.
 A Romanesque doorway (today walled up) was originally the entrance to this ancient chapel dedicated to Saint Ulrich.